mingjiecn/pce/README.md

-# PreadProfiler
+# PCE

 ## Application Installation

-PreadProfiler is a django project.
+PCE is a django project.

 1. Set Up Your Development Environment inside your folder.